 Are they worth doing?

 It seems like a great idea - does it work in practice?
-Some programmes have successful track records.
+Many programmes have successful track records.
 Goldman Sachs in the US (which trademarked the term 'returnship') has been running a programme since 2008, initially in New York and also in India in 2014.
 It's for professionals looking to restart their careers after 2+ years out (average 6 years).
 The paid 10 week programme offers work experience in a variety of departments, with real business issues to work on, together with an induction and a range of courses such as self-promotion, influence and industry trends.
 Goldman state that around 50% of participants have gone on to full-time roles.

 Where can I find one?
 Any in the UK?